DiegoAvena/Assignment5/README.md

 6.)
 Referential integrity is first set up for the student table and then for the faculty table, so if the faculty table has faculty members with real advisee IDs, but the student table has those advisees listed as having no advisors, then because these students are randomly assigned to faculty advisors in such cases then these faculty members may end up not being assigned to these students when the database options load.

 7.)
 When a student is removed from and advisor because the inputer has either removed this advisee or this faculty member, this student is randomly assigned to another faculty advisor in the database.

+8.)
+The range for ID's is 0 to 2147483647, anything bigger then 2147483647 will cause cin and stoi to fail.
+And I say 0 because - IDS should also not be entered. (range of int cited from: https://www.tutorialspoint.com/cplusplus/cpp_data_types.htm)

 ----------------------------------------------------------------------------------------------------------------------------------
 REFERENCES: